-Sensory processing issues and self-control
+Sensory processing challenges and self-control

 The self-control connection: Kids might try to run away from situations that are overwhelming.
 They might refuse to wear certain clothes or try new foods.
-Or they might have a sensory meltdown they can’t control.
+Or they might have a sensory meltdown that they can’t control.

-Some kids seek out sensations in ways that annoy other people (like tapping them or pacing around the room).
+Some kids seek out sensations in ways that annoy other people, like tapping them or pacing around the room.
 Or they might pull back from a hug or erupt in anger after getting bumped into.

 Trouble with social skills and self-control

 What it is: Difficulty understanding social cues like body language, facial expression, and tone of voice.
 Some kids may have trouble communicating in ways that are appropriate for a situation.

 The self-control connection: It’s hard to follow social rules when you don’t understand them or don’t notice that you’re breaking them.
 Kids who struggle with social skills might stand too close to people, cut in line, or ask too many questions.
 They might talk a lot or have trouble “reading the room” and taking part in conversations.

 Other kids might get fixated on a topic or idea and have trouble moving on to something new.